huggingface/diffusers/docs/source/en/using-diffusers/lcm.md

 Some details to keep in mind:

-* For performing classifier-free guidance, usually batch size is doubled.
-When using LCM, classifier-free guidance is performed using guidance embeddings, so, the batch size is not doubled.
-This leads to a faster inference time.
-Since guidance is performed using guidance embeddings, negative prompts do not have any effect on the denoising process.
+* To perform classifier-free guidance, batch size is usually doubled inside the pipeline.
+LCM, however, applies guidance using guidance embeddings, so the batch size does not have to be doubled in this case.
+This leads to a faster inference time, with the drawback that negative prompts don't have any effect on the denoising process.
 * The UNet was trained using the [3., 13.] guidance scale range.
 So, that is the ideal range for `guidance_scale`.
 However, disabling `guidance_scale` using a value of 1.0 is also effective in most cases.

 ## Image-to-image